idil-bil/Current-Measurement-Graph/README.md

 # Live-Current-Graph
-Project for my internship on TrioMobil
+Project for my internship in TrioMobil